 Jeremy Cole was organ scholar at Trinity College from 2010-2013, where he studied the organ with Colin Walsh, Stephen Farr, and David Briggs, and conducting with Stephen Layton.
 He was closely involved in the world-famous choir’s routine of services and concerts, and features on several of their recordings on the Hyperion label.

-Jeremy Cole comes to Wells from St Martin-in-the-Fields in Trafalgar Square, where he was Assistant Director of Music and Principal Organist, playing for all regular and special services, as well as broadcasts and concerts, in one of London’s busiest churches.
-He also oversaw the music at St Stephen, Walbrook in the City of London.
-Alongside these roles, Jeremy pursues a busy freelance career as a conductor, organist, and piano accompanist.
-He is Assistant Conductor of the Holst Singers, and is in demand as a repetiteur for choirs, solo singers and instrumentalists, and as a continuo player.
-He is Artistic Director of Illuminare Choir, a professional ensemble which he founded in 2012.
+Jeremy has held positions at St Paul’s Knightsbridge and St Martin-in-the-Fields in Trafalgar Square, where he was the principal organist, playing for all regular and special services, as well as concerts and special events, in one of London’s busiest churches and concert venues.
+He combined this role with a busy freelance career as an organist, conductor and piano accompanist.
+While in London he was assistant conductor and accompanist of the Holst Singers, and worked regularly with leading choirs such as Polyphony and the City of London Choir.
+He is in demand and as a repetiteur for solo singers and instrumentalists and as a continuo player.

 Jeremy is currently Acting Organist and Master of the Choristers at Wells Cathedral, having been Assistant Organist since 2017.
 He is responsible for the Cathedral Choir’s busy schedule of nine sung services each week, as well as its broadcasts, concerts and tours.
 He is also the Musical Director of the Wells Cathedral Oratorio Society, and a visiting organ teacher at Wells Cathedral School.